iammyr/railsgirls.github.com/_posts/2014-05-29-touristic-autism_resource-modeling.markdown

 All we need to do now is to add appropriate links or notice about the user being logged in in the top right corner of the navigation bar.

-In order to do that, edit `app/views/layouts/application.html.erb` add:
+In order to do that, edit `app/views/layouts/application.html.erb` by adding at the beginning of the body:
 {% highlight erb %}
 <p class="navbar-text pull-right">
 <% if user_signed_in? %>